PerimeterX/aws-lambda-edge-template/README.md

       * Custom functions that can be found under `Custom function configurations` comment.
 4. Compile the enforcer by running `npm run zip` from the project directory.
 5. Choose the relevant lambda from the 3 generated lambda zip files:
-    * PXEnforcer.zip
+    * HumanEnforcer.zip
-    * PXActivities.zip
+    * HumanActivities.zip
-    * PXFirstParty.zip
+    * HumanFirstParty.zip

 ## Deploy using AWS CloudFormation